Fethi Okyar: Balkan Wars

 Fethi was given command over the Dardanelles Strait Staff on 25 November 1912.
-When the London Conference was unsuccessfully dispersed on 29 January 1913, the Bulgarian armies resumed their offensive on the Çatalca line, surrounded Edirne, and advanced on the Gallipoli peninsula; squeezing the Bolayır Corps into a narrow line, where Fethi and Kemal fought alongside each other.
+When the London Conference unsuccessfully concluded on 29 January 1913 (due to the regime change of the 1913 coup d'état), the Bulgarian armies resumed their offensive on the Çatalca line, surrounded Edirne, and advanced on the Gallipoli peninsula; squeezing the Bolayır Corps into a narrow line, where Fethi and Kemal fought alongside each other.
 Battle plans were drawn up for an operation to relieve Edirne, which included an amphibious landing at the Bolayır line and Şarköy.
 The aim was to surround the Bulgarians between the two lines.
 However due to the complexity of the operation and last minute criticisms the two forces failed to link up and land on time.
-The Tenth Corps commanded by Hurşit Pasha and Staff Officer Enver Pasha, landed successfully, but Bolayır Corps commanded by Fahri Pasha and Staff Officer Ali Fethi (Mustafa Kemal Director of the Operations Department) suffered many casualties upon landing in Şarköy.
+The Tenth Corps commanded by Hurşit Pasha and Staff Officer Enver Pasha landed successfully, but Bolayır Corps commanded by Fahri Pasha and Staff Officer Ali Fethi (Mustafa Kemal Director of the Operations Department) suffered many casualties upon landing in Şarköy.
 Despite all the losses, Enver Pasha insisted on attacking Şarköy again, despite Fahri Pasha, Ali Fethi and Mustafa Kemal's opposition.
 The commanders of the two corps blamed each other for the defeat.
 As a result of the defeat, Ali Fethi and Mustafa Kemal attempted to submit their resignations, but they were not accepted.
-The Bulgarians captured Edirne on March 26, and the city was lost with the Treaty of London on May 30 1913.
+The Bulgarians captured Edirne on 26 March, and the city was lost with the Treaty of London on 30 May 1913.

 In July 1913, the Second Balkan War broke out over Bulgaria and Serbia's disagreements over captured territory, and the Ottoman Empire soon entered the war to retake lost Rumelian territory.
 Fethi's Bolayır Corps participated in the operations to retake Edirne from Bulgaria, but Enver Pasha's troops retook the city first.
-Fethi resigned from military service immediately after returning from the war on September 14, 1913.
+Fethi resigned from military service immediately after returning from the war on 14 September 1913.

 Last days of the Ottoman Empire

-He was elected as the secretary general of the CUP in an abortive attempt to liberalize the party, but quickly resigned and sent to Sofia on a diplomatic exile.
+Ali Fethi was elected as the secretary general of the CUP in an abortive attempt to liberalize the party, but quickly resigned and sent to Sofia on a diplomatic exile.
 There he kept up with Mustafa Kemal, who was also in Sofia as a military attaché.